How to Add B-Roll Overlays to Clips for Better Retention

 Types of B-Roll That Work for Clips Channels

-Effective B-roll for short-form clips falls into three categories: contextual footage (footage of what's being discussed — if a guest mentions a city, a 2-second aerial shot of that city), reaction overlays (face-cam reactions, relevant reaction meme clips), and informational graphics (charts, stats, relevant images that reinforce the clip's content).
+Effective B-roll for short-form clips falls into three categories: contextual footage (footage of what's being discussed.
+If a guest mentions a city, a 2-second aerial shot of that city), reaction overlays (face-cam reactions, relevant reaction meme clips), and informational graphics (charts, stats, relevant images that reinforce the clip's content).

 For gaming clips, B-roll could be gameplay footage shown while a player provides commentary.
 For podcast clips, B-roll could be related news headlines or social media posts mentioned in the discussion.